nyjc-computing/intro-to-python/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/nyjc-computing/intro-to-python.git/HEAD)
 Click **“launch binder”** above to launch the exercises in Binder, a read-only environment for Jupyter Notebooks.
 This means that your progress will be erased when the browser tab is closed.
 Please download the notebook files you wish to keep: right-click on the file and click "Download".

-These exercises for Python beginners are part of a guided lesson package for H2 Computing students. ~~The packages were created with a Jupyter Notebook extension, `nbgrader`, which enables submission of student code for manual grading or autograding.
-This functionality is not available in Binder.~~
+These exercises for Python beginners are part of a guided lesson package for H2 Computing students.

-**[WARNING] This repository is in the process of being updated.
-So far, only lessons 1-9 have been updated; subsequent lessons may have inconsistencies.**

 The exercises are provided here, *sans* guidance.
-Autodidacts may wish to skip the following lessons: 8a, 8b, 8c, 10b

 ## Lessons